 Tips for success

-- Use fresh beans!
+- Use fresh beans.
 If your beans come out crunchy on the inside and overcooked on the outside, the problem is very likely old beans.
 2-3 years is the absolute maximum shelf life for dried beans, and the newer the better!
 Toss expired beans and start anew.

 - Hard water can also make a difference with cooking beans and will usually require longer cooking times.
 If your beans aren’t old but they don’t come out perfect, it could be because of hard water.
 Seal the Instant Pot and cook another 5-10 minutes using your best judgement on how much more time you think they need and make a note of it for next time so you know.